cbodonnell/ebui/README.md

 # EBUI - Ebitengine UI Framework

-EBUI is a comprehensive UI framework for [Ebitengine](https://ebitengine.org/), providing a robust set of components and layouts for building game interfaces and tools.
+EBUI is a comprehensive UI framework for [Ebitengine](https://ebitengine.org/), providing a set of components and layouts for building game interfaces and tools.

 ## Features

 - **Component-Based Architecture**: Build UIs using reusable, composable components
 - **Flexible Layout System**: Arrange components using various layout strategies
-- **Event System**: Handle user interactions with a comprehensive event system
+- **Event System**: Handle user interactions with a flexible event system
-- **Rich Component Library**:
+- **Component Library**:
+  - Labels with text alignment options
   - Buttons with customizable colors and states
-  - Labels with text alignment options
   - Text inputs with selection and clipboard support
-  - Scrollable containers
+  - Scrollable content containers
   - Windows with drag-and-drop functionality

 ## Installation